 - Dietary Recommendations: How to Make these Useful

 - Interdisciplinary Collaboration

 - Case Study Analysis

 Schedule The Herbal Clinical Skills Apprentice Program consists of 40 hours of instruction and 40 hours of self-study (with teacher feedback).
-Classes are scheduled for a weekday from 10 am to 3 pm EST (probably a Tuesday, Wednesday, or Thursday) from January through March, with some breaks for holidays and a built-in snow/illness make up day.
-Exact dates will be announced in November.
+Classes are Wednesday from 10 am to 3 pm EST from January through March, with some breaks for holidays and a built-in snow/illness make up day.
+Exact dates will be announced in December.